davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 TODO basically how I want to tackle FLP:

 First, give a set of examples we can use to play "find the pattern."
+Perhaps even reference noticings and wonderings.
 The examples are:

 * Majority voting: 1 red, 1 blue, 5 undecided.
 All 5 undecided nodes have a "vote red" and a "vote blue" message pending.
 No one node crash can deadlock the algorithm at this point.
 * Majority voting: 1 red, 3 blue, 3 undecided.
 All three undecided nodes still havea a "vote red" and a "vote blue" message pending.
 No one crash can deadlock the algorithm here either